davidstoegmueller/bettervanilla/README.md

 - 🪑 **Sittable Stairs** – Right‑click stairs with an empty hand to sit
 - 🌧️ **Sleeping Rain Skip** – Sleep through bad weather
 - ✨ **Navigation Particles** – Follow a beam and optional trail while navigating
+- 🌾 **Crop Protection** – Prevent crops from being trampled by players or mobs
+- 🌱 **Right‑Click Harvest** – Harvest and replant crops with a simple right‑click
 - 📚 **Help** – Get an overview of all available features and commands

 ### Admin & Server

-- 🛠️ **Settings Menu** – `/settings` opens personal toggles; admins can access global server settings from there
+- 🛠️ **Admin Settings Menu** – `/settings` admins can access global server settings from there
 - 🗝️ **Permissions System** – Group & user permissions with live add/remove and hot‑reload
 - 🛡️ **AFK Protection** – AFK players become invulnerable, immovable and collision-free (configurable in the settings menu)
-- 🌾 **Crop Protection** – Prevent crops from being trampled by players or mobs
-- 🌱 **Right‑Click Harvest** – Harvest and replant crops with a simple right‑click
 - 📚 **Admin Help** – Quick reference for every admin command
 - 💬 **Server MOTD** – Change the server's MOTD from the admin settings menu